TheSnowCrow/DadasWork/README.md

 - Letters appear in big glowing text at the bottom
 - The visualization gets more energetic as you type
 - Click any button at the top to switch modes

-## Deploy to GitHub Pages

-1. Create a new repository on GitHub
-2. Upload `index.html` (and optionally this README)
-3. Go to Settings > Pages
-4. Set source to your main branch
-5. Your site will be live at `https://yourusername.github.io/reponame`

 ## License